 It was the political equivalent of throwing a rug over an issue and ignoring it.

-Still, the three-fifths compromise was effective at stopping them so that no meaningful progress could be made towards resolving the issue of slavery.
+Still, the three-fifths compromise was effective at stopping serious debate about change so that no meaningful progress could be made toward resolving the issue of slavery.

 Introducing the Three-Fifths Compromise